 Expressed as a formula: net profit = total revenue - total expenses.

 When calculating net profit, a business owner considers every expense related to running the business.
-Expenses include things like:
+Business expenses and direct costs include things like:

-On the other side of the equation, business owners consider all the income they receive, including income unrelated to the products they sell.
+On the other side of the equation, business owners consider the total amount of income the company makes, including income unrelated to the products they sell.
 Income includes things like:

 Your net profit margin reflects the amount of profit the company makes from its total revenue.
 Profit margin gives you more information about your company's finances than net profit on its own.
 The net profit margin percentage is calculated by dividing net profit by your total revenue and then multiplying the result by 100.

 Expressed as a formula: net profit margin = ( net profit / total revenue ) x 100.

 Net profit margin gives you a better look at how your total sales revenue is impacting your business.
 It is the true measure of a company that helps business owners understand their company's performance and overall valuation.
 It may even behoove you to use a friendly profit margin calculator to help you financial metrics.

 Similar to net profit margin, it is important to understand your company's gross profit margin, which is simply your total revenue minus your costs of goods sold (which accounts for the direct costs of production).

 Most business owners are always working toward higher net profits and net profit margins.
 Even if you haven't thought about it in these terms, there's a good chance you've been making decisions based on achieving the highest return possible when you deliver your goods or services.

 There are many techniques you can use to improve your net profit.
 Generally, you can generate more profit by reducing costs—the idea is to turn each product or good you sell into a profitable investment.